niuware/niuware.github.io/documentation.md

 <a name="file-attrib"></a>
 ### Files: Attributes

-The return value for the `save` method is an `Niuware\WebFramework\Http\File` object when succeed, `false` if there was an error creating the path to save the file (for example, access denied) or `null` if there was an error uploading the file (no file in the request or fail to moving the file from the temporary directory to the specified destination).
+The return value for the `save` method is an `Niuware\WebFramework\Http\File` object when succeed or `null` if there was an error uploading the file (no file in the request or fail to moving the file from the temporary directory to the specified destination).
+It will throw a `FrameworkException` if there was an error creating the path to save the file (for example, access denied) or the extension is not contained in the allowed extensions array.

 You can retrieve the following attributes from the returned `Niuware\WebFramework\Http\File` instance: